-10.2.
-Where a client obtains borrowing from a lender in a property transaction, we will ask the lender to arrange that the loan cheque is received by us a minimum of four working days prior to the completion date.
+9.2.
+Where you obtain a mortgage from a lender in a property transaction, we will ask the lender to arrange that the loan funds are received by us a minimum of four working days prior to the completion date.
 If the money can be telegraphed, we will request that we receive it the day before completion.
-This will enable us to ensure that the necessary funds are available in time for completion.
-Such clients need to be aware that the lender may charge interest from the date of issue of their loan cheque or the telegraphing of the payment.
+The lender may charge interest from the date of issue of their loan funds or the telegraphing of the payment.

-11.2 If you do not wish for us to send you the papers, we will keep your file of papers for you in storage for not less than six years After that, storage is on the clear understanding that we have the right to destroy it after such period as we consider reasonable or to make a charge for storage if we ask you to collect your papers and you fail to do so.
-We will not of course destroy any documents such as wills, deeds and other securities, which you ask us to hold in safe custody.
+10.3.
+We will not destroy deeds and other securities, which you ask us to hold in safe custody.
 No charge will be made to you for such storage unless prior notice in writing is given to you of a charge to be made from a future date which may be specified in that notice.

-12.1.
-If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority.
-However, as we are regulated by the Solicitors Regulation Authority, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.
+11.1.
+We are regulated by the Solicitors Regulation Authority and we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.

 Our liability for any professional negligence is limited to £3,000,000 (3 million Pounds).

 13. Tax advice